FLUX-SE/all_docs/en_US/spat_revolution_doc/Scene_based_streams.md

 > Overview of a 5th order HOA 3D Ambisonic File created by Tine Surell Lange.

-## Order, normalization, sorting and presets
+## Order

+Ambisonics is a technology that encodes sound sources along with full sphere positional information, as complex interleaved audio files that need decoding before they can be listened to on speakers.
+The lowest order and the simplest form of 3D Ambisonics requires 4 channels, conventionally named as:

+- **W** (mono sum)
+- **X** (X axis information)
+- **Y** (Y axis information)
+- **Z** (Elevation information)

-In the simplest form of Ambisonics - the 1st order, also called **B-format** - only 4 channels are needed to represent a full 3D sound.
-The 4 channels or spherical components W, X, Y and Z resemble the pressure patterns found in an omni microphone (W) and three figure-of-8 microphones for left/right (Y), front/back (X) and up/down (Z) as depicted in above figure.
+The 4 channels or spherical components W, X, Y and Z can also be described as the pressure patterns found in an omni microphone (W) and three figure-of-8 microphones for left/right (Y), front/back (X) and up/down (Z) as depicted in above figure.

+High Order Ambisonics (HOA) needs more channels to contain the complex interleaved Ambisonics domain information.
 The components' count increases with the order: WXYZUVSTRPQNOLMK...
+High Orders encode and decode into sharper and more accurate spatial information as the Order gets higher - but the number of channels needed to hold all the 'spherical harmonics' along with the serious computation involved increases quickly.

+3D full sphere HOA channel counts are defined by the function (n+1)^2 (where n is the Ambisonic Order).

+- 1st Order 3D -> 4 Channels
+- 2nd Order 3D -> 9 Channels
+- 3rd Order 3D -> 16 Channels
+- 4th Order 3D -> 25 Channels
+- 5th Order 3D -> 36 Channels
+- 6th Order 3D -> 49 Channels
+- 7th Order 3D -> 64 Channels

+_Ambisonics_ can also be encoded without elevation - this is called 2D horizontal and is quite suitable for decoding to configurations that do not have speakers on elevated planes.
+The 2 dimensional Ambisonic data is encoded in multichannel files with a channel count defined by the function 2n+1 (where n still is the Ambisonic order.

+- 1st Order 2D -> 4 Channels
+- 2nd Order 2D -> 5 Channels
+- 3rd Order 2D -> 7 Channels
+- 4th Order 2D -> 9 Channels
+- 5th Order 2D -> 11 Channels
+- 6th Order 2D -> 13 Channels
+- 7th Order 2D -> 15 Channels

+## Normalization, sorting and presets

 These different components are organised according to different standards, known as sorting.
 The three most used are available in Spat Revolution:
 - ACN: Ambisonic Channel Number, WYZXVTRSUQOMKLNP...
 - SID: Single Index Designation, WXYZUVSTRPQNOLMK...
 - FMH: Furse-Malham Harmonics, WXYZRSTUVKLMNOPQ...